GSA/CoE-MPT-process/Documentation/1-Procurement-Package/Market-Research-Report.md

 > Please replace this line with two or three sentences about the Project Team and the background of the project the user story related to.
 An example is: {{Project-Team}} has been tasked with X, Y, and Z. As part of those efforts, {{Project-Team}} has developed A. In developing A, the need for B arose.
 B was captured in the user story titled "{{User-Story-Title}}".

 ### The user story/stories
-> Please replace this line with the actual user story or user stories that are the subject of this MPP buy.
+> Please replace this line with the actual user story or user stories that are the subject of this MPT buy.

 ### Previous acquisition history
 There is no previous acquisition history, as this need is a unique and distinct user story/user stories.